 Cardamom is one of my favorite warming spices, such a lovely match to the slight spice of the seckel pears.
 I ground the seeds of the green pods with a mortar and pestle, it’s scent so unique – a hint of eucalyptus and citrus and cloves.

 Used this way, the spice is quite potent, which is why you’ll see two measurements – one for if you grind it yourself, the other if you buy it pre-ground, where exposure to air tames it down a bit.

 Getting this jam to set couldn’t be easier.
 It naturally happens as the fruit simmers for an hour and the juice of a lemon at the end gives it the acidity it needs for canning safety, no artificial pectin needed.

 I peeled half of the pears, but left the others with the skin on because I like a little bit of texture.
 (If you like something completely smooth, this Vanilla Chai Pear Butter is delicious too.)

 The end result is lush preserves that with the addition of a hint of salt, give off a homemade caramel taste.

-Its ideal match is toast, but let me tell you, it’s amazing on ice cream or stirred into steel cut oats.
+Its ideal match is a fresh slice of sourdough bread, but let me tell you, it’s amazing on ice cream or stirred into steel cut oats.

 barely adapted from Food in Jar's recipe